xil-se/xil.se/content/post/sharifctf-2016-pwn-login.md

 - The handler function prints a welcome message and reads your username and password.
 - Then it checks if a stack variable, let's call it `authorized`, is `1`.
-- If true, read the flag from file system and prints it.
+- If true, reads the flag from file system and prints it.

 There are several strange things going on here.